critterandguitari/Organelle_Manual/manual.md

  Using a MIDI device with Organelle is rather painless but not "hot swappable."

 1.  **Connect your USB MIDI device.** As long as a USB MIDI device     requires no special, proprietary driver, you need only to connect it     to Organelle.
 This can be done via an open USB port either on     Organelle itself or on a USB hub that is connected to Organelle.
 2.  **Load the patch you want to use.
 If it was already loaded, please     reload it.** A newly connected USB MIDI device will not be     recognized by the currently loaded patch.
 Reloading a patch will     recognize all currently connected USB MIDI devices.

 That's about it.
 By remembering to reload your patch and knowing what MIDI messages are understood by Organelle (see the immediately previous section) and/or those understood by the particular patch you have loaded, you should be all set to use MIDI with Organelle.

 # 4. Managing Patches

 ### Bringing additional patches from your computer to Organelle.

 One of the strengths of Organelle is its depth.
 The included factory patches represent a good sample of what is possible with Organelle, but these are by no means the only patches you can use.

 As was mentioned in an earlier chapter, [organelle.io](http://organelle.io) is the official repository of Organelle patches and a great place to start when looking for new sounds, options, and performance approaches.
-(And as it tends to do, the Internet will probably have some suggestions of its own"¦)
+(And as it tends to do, the Internet will probably have some suggestions of its own...)

 Finding and downloading Organelle-ready patches is easy enough.
 To actually use these patches, however, requires getting them from a computer to our properly formatted USB drive, which can then be connected to Organelle for running our newfound patches.
 (And yes, that computer could be running Windows, Macintosh, Linux, or some other operating system.
 No additional software is required; the computer is just being used to download files, possibly decompress them, and then copy their folders to the USB drive.)